MDIX-INC-ARCHIVE/mdix-transformation-connectathon33/README.md

 ### Downloading the MDMI Connectathon Project ###
 To get the full set of files for this exercise, download this project to your system.
 Use the dropdown button labeled "Code" at the top right of this pane.
 Click the dropdown and select your preferred means of downloading.
 Your choices will include:
 - Opening with GitHub Desktop (only if you have it installed)
-- Download ZIP
+- Download ZIP.
+(Unzip the file after download.)
 - Using the Git download command line using the URL provided - https://github.com/MDMI/mdix-transformation-connectathon33

 ### API Test (Postman) ###
 #### Prepackaged API Requests ####
 A set of API requests is provided for ease of use.
 From within Postman, click the **Import** button at the top of the left pane and select the file ``Connectathon33.postman_collection.json`` from the root of the directory that was downloaded.
-It will create a "collection" named **MDIX Demonstration**.
+It will create a "collection" named **Connectathon33**.
 This provides six requests:
 - GET Get
 - POST CDAtoFHIR
 - POST FHIR2CDA